-Deploying large language models (LLMs) within LAWNs can facilitate intelligent decision-making, autonomous mission planning, and semantic-aware resource allocation directly on UAVs or edge nodes.
-This paradigm reduces the dependence on centralized cloud computing, alleviates latency, and improves responsiveness, which is critical for mission-critical applications, such as disaster response, traffic monitoring, and logistics.
-Nevertheless, the deployment of LLMs at the network edge is impeded by constraints on computational resources, energy consumption, and model compression.
-To address these limitations, the development of lightweight, energy-efficient LLM architectures and distributed inference frameworks tailored for mobile aerial platforms remains a key open challenge for next-generation intelligent LAWNs.
+Although integrating large AI models into LAWNs can enable intelligent decision-making, autonomous mission planning, and semantically aware resource allocation on UAVs and edge nodes, practical deployment at the network edge is severely constrained by limited computation, energy budgets, and model size.
+These constraints make straightforward deployment of current large models infeasible on mobile aerial platforms.
+Consequently, the design of lightweight and energy-efficient LLM architectures, together with distributed inference frameworks tailored to UAV and edge hardware, remains a central open problem for realizing next-generation intelligent LAWNs.